Power Allocation Algorithms for Massive MIMO Systems with Multi-Antenna Users: Solutions of the Problem

 \subsection{Heuristic Algorithms, based on KKT-analysis}

+In this section we proposed two algorithms for SE maximization in the case of PAPC of two different models of Effective SINR.
+The first Alg.~\ref{OPT Scheme} assume Geometrical Averaging model~\eqref{User SINR}, while the second Alg.~\ref{OPT Scheme QAM} uses the proper EESM model~\eqref{SINR_eff}

-The algorithms take equalizing powers as the first approximation of the vector $\bm p$ (See Point~$1$ on Fig.~\ref{fig:geometrical_view}).
+Both Alg.~\ref{OPT Scheme} and Alg.~\ref{OPT Scheme QAM} take equalizing powers as the first approximation of the vector $\bm p$ (see Point~$1$ on Fig.~\ref{fig:geometrical_view}).
 Then it finds the hyperplane on which the given point lies and searches on this hyperplane for the optimal (Point~$2$).
-To find the optimal point, we use the formula (\ref{1lambd}) for the first algorithm and by formula (\ref{p_1lambd_QAM}) for the second algorithm.
+To find the optimal point, we use the Eq.~\eqref{1lambd} for the Alg.~\ref{OPT Scheme} and by Eq.~\eqref{p_1lambd_QAM} for Alg.~\ref{OPT Scheme QAM}.

 If the obtained point is satisfied with the Power Constrains, then this is the result of the algorithm.
 This point may not be satisfied with the Power Constraints.
 In this case, we construct a beam from the starting point to the optimal point.
 The first intersection with other hyperplanes (Point~$3$) is a result of the algorithms.
 The formula for Point~$2$ can be negative or zero.
 In this rare case, the result of the algorithm is Point~$1$.